Vascular Surgery Certifying Exam

 - The required exam for RPVI is offered two times per year, with accompanying application deadlines.
 Make sure to allow enough time for testing and possible retesting, as well as time for the results to be published, which can take approximately 60 days.
 Candidates will not be admitted to the CE without RPVI certification.

 Medical License Requirement

-- To register for the CE, a candidate must hold a full and unrestricted license to practice medicine in the U.S. or Canada.
+- To register for the CE, a candidate must also hold a full and unrestricted license to practice medicine in the U.S. or Canada.
 The license must be valid through the date of the examination.
 Temporary, limited, educational or institutional licenses will not be accepted, even if you are currently pursuing additional training.

 - The exam is conducted by members of the Vascular Surgery Board of the American Board of